RenoFi Loan

 Why does RenoFi Loan matter for a California ADU or remodel?

 RenoFi Loan comes up in the construction financing side of nearly every Greater LA and Bay Area project we touch.
 RenoFi (and similar products from Aven, Liberty Lending) underwrites based on the property's appraised value after the ADU or remodel is complete, not the current value.
 Getting it right at design saves rework later — getting it wrong is one of the most common reasons permits stall.
+See how it lands in our five-phase process and the relevant field guides.

 Where will I see RenoFi Loan on my own project?